-Debrief: During the event you will see all sorts of personality styles, leadership styles, communication styles and a definite pecking order.
+Debrief: During the event, you will see all sorts of personality styles, leadership styles, communication styles, and definite pecking order.
 Regarding Time Management, the group’s process is often very hectic.
 You can discuss team time management or use the experience as a metaphor for personal time management, asking “what is the most efficient way to accomplish a task?”
-The group will find that when they are deprived of sight, their normal their normal ways of accomplishing a task are thrown into confusion.
+The group will find that when they are deprived of sight, their normal ways of accomplishing a task are thrown into confusion.
 As part of your debrief talk about what process they would use if they were to do the exercise again.
 This is also a great processing tool for management training because I can assure what happens when they are blindfolded will not be what happens at the office.

 Push them to complete the puzzle as quickly as possible.
 Interrupt the process after about 3 minutes and ask, “What’s missing?
 What’s making this difficult?”
 Likely they will identify the absence of the completed “Big Picture” to use as a guide.
 After you give them the big picture, ask them to complete the puzzle.
 They will do this much faster now.

-Debrief: Explain that having the perspective andclarity of the Big Pic helps one to plan weekly and day-to-day activities much more effectively.
-If NO Big Picture is available, then time is spent on urgencies, likes and what others want one to do.
+Debrief: Explain that having the perspective and clarity of the Big Pic helps one to plan weekly and day-to-day activities much more effectively.
+If NO Big Picture is available, then time is spent on urgencies, likes, and what others want one to do.

-Posted online by Ajit Kamath
+This Time Management Activity was posted online by Ajit Kamath

-At the beginning of session I ask people to close their eyes for 30 seconds and after that to open it.
+At the beginning of session, I ask people to close their eyes for 30 seconds and after that to open it.
 Nobody can watch the clock and I don’t measure the time.
 All I ask of participants is to open their eyes after what they believe has been 30 seconds.

 I give the participants 3 pages with 24 squares (representing 24 hours of a day) printed on them at various phases of the program.
-For the more finicky ones I have a sheet that further divides the Hour Square into 4 Quarters.
+For the more finicky participants, I have a sheet that further divides the Hour Square into 4 Quarters.

 If you only have one hour – and especially for a business audience – focus on creating a new conceptual mindset called the “money value of time.”
 Have participants break down their activities into cost and profit centers, and then focus on investing their time in those activities that yield the highest value for them personally and for the firm.
 Posted online by Tim Phillips

 Ask the delegates to jot down 10 things they did at work yesterday ( no order, no prompts, no comments).
-Next, on a separate sheet of paper, ask them jot down the 5 topics that they expect to discuss at their next appraisal/performance review.
+Next, on a separate sheet of paper, ask them to jot down the 5 topics that they expect to discuss at their next appraisal or performance review.
 Have them look at the two lists together and mark in some way on the first list all the things which have a direct link to the second list.
 (Delegates may try to make indirect links to justify why they did certain things!)